 Cairngorms National Park Authority (CNPA)

-The CNPA aims to provide leadership for the Cairngorms National Park and to tackle the big issues in the Park in a collaborative way based on the founding National Parks (Scotland) Act 2000.
-The vision, mission and values are important statements of what the organisation wants to achieve and how we will go about achieving it.
+We aim to provide leadership for the Cairngorms National Park and to tackle the big issues in the Park in a collaborative way

 An outstanding National Park, enjoyed and valued by everyone, where people and nature thrive together.

 To lead the way in delivering for the Cairngorms National Park by bringing people together toward a common purpose, enhancing the Park for everyone, inspiring new generations to be Park champions.

 The CNPA is an open, inclusive, innovative and professional organisation, that behaves with integrity.
 The CNPA will also operate in an environmentally friendly way that provides leadership in this area.

 ... to be the best small public body in Scotland.

 The National Parks (Scotland) Act 2000 sets out four aims.

 - To conserve and enhance the natural and cultural heritage of the area

 - To promote the sustainable use of the natural resources of the area

 - To promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public